 Salt to taste

-½ tsp saffron dissolved in water
+½ tsp saffron dissolved

 METHOD